Value-added tax (VAT)

 With the introduction of VDEK, the obligation to submit VAT returns in their previous form is abolished.
 At the same time, it means that the VDEK SAF-T file also includes information from the VAT return.
 This is a significant change in the architecture of the xml file compared to the current VAT SAF-T scheme.

 From July 2022, taxpayers will be able to form a VAT group.
 The main reason for this solution is that the entities included in it become one taxpayer for VAT purposes.
-A VAT group will be able to be formed by entities related financially, economically and organizationally.
-In this case it will not be necessary to have a status of a Tax Capital Group on the grounds of CIT.
+A VAT group will be able to be formed by entities related financially, economically, and organisationally.
+In this case, it will not be necessary to have a status of a tax capital group on the grounds of CIT.

 VAT e-commerce package

-On 1 July 2021, the so-called e-commerce package introducing changes regarding e-commerce and import of small consignments into the European Union became effective in Poland.
-The e-commerce package introduced one limit for intra-EU mail order sales - EUR 10k net concerning sales (B2C) of services and goods.
-Sales up to EUR 10k will be subject to declaration in the seller's member state.
+On 1 July 2021, the so-called 'e-commerce package' introducing changes regarding e-commerce and import of small consignments into the European Union became effective in Poland.
+The e-commerce package introduced one limit for intra-EU mail order sales - EUR 10,000 net concerning B2C sales of services and goods.
+Sales up to EUR 10,000 will be subject to declaration in the seller's member state.

 Another change is the elimination of the EU-wide VAT exemption on imports of so-called small shipments of up to EUR 22.